eficode-academy/rf-advanced-web-katas/exercises/01-rest-api.md

 - Add a keyword `Authenticate And Set Headers`.
 - Add your new keyword as the `Suite Setup`.

+> :bulb: Suite setup supports only running a single keyword.
-> :bulb: When doing exercises with `BROWSER` library, you need to use `Run keywords` as
+> When doing exercises with `BROWSER` library, you need to use `Run keywords` as
 > your suite setup to run multiple keywords together.
 Combine multiple keywords using
 > `AND` (full upper-case, e.g. `Run Keywords    Log    1    AND    Log    2`).